 Nestled in the Alps, overlooking Lake Thun between Thun and Interlaken, is Switzerland’s best-kept secret: St. Beatus Caves.

-With cave hiking, waterfalls, a panoramic restaurant, a museum, and amazing views overlooking the lake with the Alps in the background, this natural attraction shouldn’t be missed, yet many don’t even know it exists.
+You shouldn’t miss this natural attraction with cave hiking, waterfalls, a panoramic restaurant, a museum, and amazing views overlooking the lake with the Alps in the background.
+Yet, many don’t even know it exists!

 This post contains affiliate links.